Hadto note

 A real Primary Aim turns vague ambition into design constraints.

-A new workflow is not automatically good because it increases throughput.
+That is why a new workflow is not automatically good because it increases throughput.
 A hire is not automatically good because it adds capacity.
 A new service line is not automatically good because the market wants it.
-The right question is whether the change moves the business toward the life it was built to serve.
+The right question is whether the change builds the kind of business the owner can actually keep, trust, and eventually hand off.

 The buyer-tour test still matters

 This does not replace system design.
-It makes system design honest.
+It turns the buyer-tour test into a decision tool.

-If Hadto wants owner-operators who can eventually step back, train apprentices, and build durable local companies, each workflow still has to pass a practical inspection.
+If Hadto wants owner-operators who can eventually step back, train apprentices, and build durable local companies, each workflow should still survive a practical inspection.
 An outsider should be able to see what the workflow does, who owns it, how success is measured, and what controls keep it reliable.

 Source evidence used in this note: smb-ontology-platform/docs/plans/2026-04-10-e-myth-progress-tracker.md, smb-ontology-platform/docs/plans/2026-04-10-e-myth-heartbeat.md, and smb-ontology-platform/docs/plans/2026-04-11-e-myth-role-balance-operating-note.md (internal-only, reviewed 2026-04-13), plus existing Hadto blog posts reviewed to avoid duplicating earlier E-Myth notes on technical skill, delegation, and the business-as-product framing.